efedemirc/efedemirc/README.md

 - 👋 Hi, I’m @efedemirc
 - 👀 I’m interested in game dev
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Efedemircivelek@gmail.com
 - 😄 Pronouns: ...